Minnesota native played crucial role in designing Mars rover expected to land today

 His brother, Doug Wiens — now a professor at Washington University in St. Louis who researches earthquakes in the Pacific Ocean and Antarctica — added that they grew up in an encouraging environment both at home and in school.

 Their father, Alvin Wiens, said he recognized his sons' intelligence from an early age and enjoys seeing them continue to follow their passions.
-Now 90, he will be watching the landing from his home in Mountain Lake.
+Now 90, he planned to watch the landing from his home in Mountain Lake.

 "It's good to see," he said.
 "It's good to see that [Roger and Doug] are accomplishing things."